ailab-bio/GraphINVENT2/tutorials/0_setting_up_environment.md

 And that's it!
 To learn how to start training models, go to [1_introduction](1_introduction.md).

 ### Approach 2: Using Conda
-The second approach to installing all GraphINVENT dependencies uses [conda](https://docs.conda.io/en/latest/) for this.
+The second approach to installing all GraphINVENT2 dependencies uses [conda](https://docs.conda.io/en/latest/) for this.
 If you do not have conda installed, please check out the installation instructions at [this link](https://docs.anaconda.com/free/miniconda/).
 A virtual environment can be easily created using conda by typing into the terminal:

 ```
 module load Anaconda3  // you may need to load conda first, e.g., if you are creating the environment on the cluster